zachleat/zachleat.com/web/_posts/2021-01-30-fluid-images.md

   </div>
 </div>

-The `100%` in `max-width` refers to the image’s dimensions.
-So the image will never grow larger than its own internal or intrinsic dimensions.
+The `100%` in `max-width` refers to the container dimensions.
+Sometimes the `[width]` attribute will be smaller than this container, which means the image will not always be full width.
+Practically speaking, the image will never grow larger than its own internal or intrinsic dimensions.

+Another way to think about this, the image width can range between `0` and `[width]`, depending on the container size.

+_Editors note: the above section had a pretty glaring error and was corrected thanks to [@CarolSaysThings](https://twitter.com/CarolSaysThings/), [@HarryMoore2409](https://twitter.com/HarryMoore2409/), and [@nhoizey](https://twitter.com/nhoizey/)!
+Sorry about that, y’all._

 <div class="livedemo demo-container" data-demo-label="">
   <h3>max-width: 100%</h3>